staillanibm/sttObservability/README.md

 Use the default product user names and passwords to connect (login is disabled for Prometheus, Grafana and Jaeger.)
 I have chosen simplicity over security here, assuming this stack runs on a laptop.
 If you want to host all this on a remote server, please do harden the security settings!!!

-##  Post installation

-The import of the [Observability API proxy](./resources/api/ObservabilityAPI.zip) into the API Gateway isn't automated yet.
-You can either do it in the Gateway UI or via an API call to POST /rest/apigateway/archive
-The proxy archive embeds an application with an API key that you can use to call the API.

 ##  Observability demo

 A few scripts are available under ./resources/scripts to call the Observability API.
-They're documented in [this README](./resources/scripts/README.md), while the API specification is [available here](./resources/api/ObservabilityAPI.yml).
+They're documented in [this README](./resources/scripts/README.md), while the API specification is [available here](./resources/compose/apigw-init/zip/ObservabilityAPI.zip)